IsaacScript/isaacscript/docs/directory-structure.md

 This is the configuration file for Prettier (which is invoked as an ESLint plugin).

-If you need to modify a specific aspect of Prettier, you can edit this file.
+If you need to modify a specific option of Prettier, you can edit this file.

 <br />